Double Doink: First half

 The Eagles started off the game with a good drive, including passes to Wendell Smallwood and Zach Ertz of 22 and 17-yards, respectively.
-However, the drive stalled after a Leonard Floyd sack forced Philadelphia to settle for a 44-yard field goal, taking the lead, 3–0.
-After an exchange of punts, Eagles quarterback Nick Foles launched a 40-yard pass to former Bear Alshon Jeffery.
-However, the drive was cut short when Roquan Smith picked off Foles at Chicago's 35-yard line.
+However, the drive stalled after a Leonard Floyd sack forced the Eagles to settle for a 44-yard field goal, taking the lead, 3–0.
+After an exchange of punts, Eagles quarterback Nick Foles launched a 40-yard pass to former Bears wide receiver Alshon Jeffery.
+However, the drive was cut short when Roquan Smith picked off Foles at the Bears' 35-yard line.
 The Bears drove down the field and kicked a field goal to tie the game 3–3.
 The Eagles put together another strong drive, featuring 28-yard pass to Golden Tate.
 However, this drive was also stopped when Foles' pass was intercepted by Adrian Amos in the end zone.
-After punts by both teams, Chicago put together a 13 play, 78-yard drive that resulted in a 29-yard Cody Parkey field goal to give the Bears a 6–3 halftime lead.
+After punts by both teams, the Bears put together a 13 play, 78-yard drive that resulted in a 29-yard Cody Parkey field goal to give the Bears a 6–3 halftime lead.

 Second half

 The Eagles finally found some success on offense in the second half, capping an 83-yard drive with a 10-yard touchdown pass from Foles to tight end Dallas Goedert.
 After punts by both teams, Bears quarterback Mitchell Trubisky completed a 45-yard pass to Allen Robinson, which set up a 34-yard field goal by Parkey, cutting the Eagles' lead to 10–9.
-In Chicago's following drive, Trubisky completed passes of 19 and 34-yards to Taylor Gabriel and Joshua Bellamy, respectively.
+In the Bears' following drive, Trubisky completed passes of 19 and 34-yards to Taylor Gabriel and Joshua Bellamy, respectively.
 He finished off the drive with a 22-yard touchdown pass to Robinson to make the score 15–10.
 The Bears attempted a two-point conversion, but failed.
-After another exchange of punts, the Eagles drove all the way down to Chicago's 2-yard line.
-After two runs by Darren Sproles for no gain and an incomplete pass, Philadelphia faced a 4th and goal 1:01 left in the fourth quarter, and Foles found Tate in the endzone for the touchdown.
+After another exchange of punts, the Eagles drove all the way down to the Bears' 2-yard line.
+After two runs by Darren Sproles for no gain and an incomplete pass, the Eagles faced a 4th and goal 1:01 left in the fourth quarter, and Foles found Tate in the endzone for the touchdown.
 The Eagles went for two but failed.
 On the Bears' next drive, Trubisky completed passes of 25 and 8 yards, both to Robinson, and spiked the ball with 0:10 left in the game.